ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: Introduction

 \subsection{Contributions}

-To scale the reproduction of Scenic programs, ScenarioNL uses compositional prompting techniques, a compiler, and Large Language Models (LLM) to develop these programs in a low resource setting such as Scenic.
+To scale the reproduction of Scenic programs, ScenicNL uses compositional prompting techniques, a compiler, and Large Language Models (LLM) to develop these programs in a low resource setting such as Scenic.

 Our contributions are: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=0.2in]

 \item We collect all California AV DMV crash reports for the last five years.
 The reports are classified into easy, medium, and hard.
 Our system takes these reports and attempts to represent the scenarios as Scenic programs simulated through the CARLA simulator \citep{dosovitskiy2017carla}.